Why Colorado Lawmakers Just Scrapped a 25% Tax Break for Your HSA

 Follow the Money

-The fiscal note for this bill is an absolute masterclass in the bizarre mechanics of Colorado's tax code and TABOR (the Taxpayer's Bill of Rights).
-At face value, the state estimated the tax credit itself would cost the General Fund roughly $136.8 million annually once fully implemented.
-However, because creating a new tax credit reduces the overall state revenue subject to TABOR, it inadvertently triggers automatic mathematical reductions to other existing tax credits—specifically the Family Affordability Tax Credit and the expanded Earned Income Tax Credit.
+This is where the math gets incredibly weird, thanks to Colorado's complex TABOR (Taxpayer's Bill of Rights) rules.
+In a vacuum, giving out this tax credit would cost the state roughly $137 million per year in lost revenue.
+But because creating a new tax credit shrinks the total amount of state revenue subject to TABOR, it inadvertently triggers automatic reductions to other existing tax credits—specifically the Family Affordability Tax Credit and the Expanded Earned Income Tax Credit.

 Where This Bill Stands